-33 A network is considered inoperable when it is unable to perform at the level of functionality intended by its maintainers.
+36 A network is considered inoperable when it is unable to perform at the level of functionality intended by its maintainers.

-34 Students may be temporarily suspended from some or all CPS network privileges for improper use of information technology devices when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
+37 Students may be temporarily suspended from some or all CPS network privileges for improper use of information technology devices when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
 CPS network privileges will be restored as soon as possible once appropriate plans are in place to ensure ongoing safety and access for all students to the greatest extent possible.

-35 "Look-alike" means any substance which by appearance, representation, or manner of distribution would lead a reasonable person to believe that the substance is an illegal drug or other controlled substance.
+38 "Look-alike" means any substance which by appearance, representation, or manner of distribution would lead a reasonable person to believe that the substance is an illegal drug or other controlled substance.

-36 Contraband means any instrument used to commit a crime or violation, and any other item, when possessing that item violates any applicable law, City ordinance, rule or policy of the Board or any individual school.
+39 Contraband means any instrument used to commit a crime or violation, and any other item, when possessing that item violates any applicable law, City ordinance, rule or policy of the Board or any individual school.

-37 It may be assumed that a student in possession of large quantities of alcohol, illegal drugs, narcotics, or controlled substances, or in possession of multiple individually-packaged amounts of alcohol, illegal drugs, narcotics or controlled substances, intends to sell or deliver these substances.
+40 It may be assumed that a student in possession of large quantities of alcohol, illegal drugs, narcotics, or controlled substances, or in possession of multiple individually-packaged amounts of alcohol, illegal drugs, narcotics or controlled substances, intends to sell or deliver these substances.
 Consider referring students who violate behavior 6-6 for substance abuse prevention program or counseling.

-39 Principals have discretion to suspend a student for fewer than five days if the student has a disability/impairment, based on the student's age/grade level, or for other good cause as determined by the principal or designee.
+42 Principals have discretion to suspend a student for fewer than five days if the student has a disability/impairment, based on the student's age/grade level, or for other good cause as determined by the principal or designee.

-vaginal penetration.
-Sexual violence occurs when a reasonable person knew or should have known that the victim did not or could not engage in the sex act voluntarily 38
+will.
+This also includes unwelcome oral, anal or vaginal penetration.
+Sexual violence occurs when a reasonable person knew or should have known that the victim did not or could not engage in the sex act voluntarily41

 - 6-8 Unwanted bodily contact with another person without legal justification that causes great harm, is done with a deadly weapon, is done by a person who conceals their identity, or the use of physical force against school personnel.
-This includes aiding and abetting in the commission of this behavior. - 6-9 Murder killing an individual without legal iustification - 6-10 Attempted murder an act that constitutes a substantial step toward intended commission of murder - 6-11 Kidnapping secret confinement of another against their will or transportation of another by force or deceit from one place to another with the intent to secretly confine - 6-12 Theft (obtaining or exerting unauthorized control over) or possession (physical control over, including in clothing, lockers, or bags) of stolen property that costs more than \$1,000
+This includes aiding and abetting in the commission of this behavior. - 6-9 Murder killing an individual without legal justification - 6-10 Attempted murder an act that constitutes a substantial step toward intended commission of murder - 6-11 Kidnapping secret confinement of another against their will or transportation of another by force or deceit from one place to another with the intent to secretly confine - 6-12 Theft (obtaining or exerting unauthorized control over) or possession (physical control over, including in clothing, lockers, or bags) of stolen property that costs more than \$1,000 have been exhausted and the student's continuing presence in school would either (i) pose a threat to the safety of other students, staff, or members of the school community or (ii) substantially disrupt, impede, or interfere with the operation of the school.

-- to the safety of other students, staff, or members of the school community or (ii) substantially disrupt, impede, or interfere with the operation of the school. - For students in sixth through twelfth grades, or for any student violating section 6-1, automatic referral to Student Adjudication Review - ♦ The principal may request an expulsion hearing at their discretion - For behaviors involving the improper use of the CPS network or information technology devices, revocation of network privileges indefinitely
+- For students in sixth through twelfth grades, or for any student violating section 6-1, automatic referral to Student Adjudication Review - The principal may request an expulsion hearing at their discretion - For behaviors involving the improper use of the CPS network or information technology devices, revocation of network privileges indefinitely